Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Experiment Results

 \subsection{Binary Depression Classification}

-For the binary classification task of determining whether a social media post is depressive or non-depressive, performance metrics are summarized in Table \ref{tab:task1_metrics}.
-Among all models evaluated, the zero-shot LLM classifier achieved the highest overall accuracy, outperforming both traditional machine learning models using psycholinguistic and text-based embeddings, as well as models predicting based on LLM-generated summary embeddings.
+For the binary classification task of determining whether a social media post is depressive or non-depressive, performance metrics are summarized in Table \ref{tab:task1_metrics} and shown in Figure \ref{fig:task1_metrics_updated}.
+Among all models evaluated, the zero-shot GPT-5.5 classifier achieved the highest overall accuracy, outperforming both traditional machine learning models using psycholinguistic and text-based embeddings, as well as models predicting based on LLM-generated summary embeddings.

 Notably, the zero-shot LLM was not specifically fine-tuned for depression detection, yet demonstrated strong performance, likely due to its extensive pretraining on large-scale, diverse datasets.
-This proves the model’s impressive generalization capabilities and supports recent findings on the excellent performance of LLMs in zero-shot settings.
+This proves the model's impressive generalization capabilities and supports recent findings on the excellent performance of LLMs in zero-shot settings.

-The corresponding confusion matrix for the zero-shot LLM is shown in Figure \ref{fig:task1_fig}.
-The model shows a low false positive rate and a low false negative rate, and is also well-balanced between precision and recall, suggesting that it does not favor minimizing one type of error at the expense of the other.
-However, it does show a slight tendency to classify non-depressive posts as depressive.

 Machine learning models using LLM-generated summary embeddings performed better than those using features extracted directly from the raw social media text.
 This outcome is expected as the summaries provide a condensed, higher-level interpretation of each post, which likely makes implicit depressive cues more accessible.